arberzela/mohollm/README.md

 - Open issues or PRs for bugs and feature requests.
 - Follow repository code style and tests for contributions.

-## 10) References
-- See `benchmark_initialization.py` and `configurations/` for configuration examples and advanced usage.
-- For model-specific issues consult the provider docs (OpenAI, Google, Hugging Face, Groq).

 ## BibTeX

-If you use this work, you can cite related resources with the following BibTeX entries:
+If you use this work, please cite related resources with the following BibTeX entries:

 ```bibtex
 @inproceedings{schwanke2026improving,